DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 6.3.2 =
+= 6.3.3 =
-Fix: Add EDD download would cause nonce error with EDD enabled.
+Fix: GitHub Card styles weren't loading for shortcode use.
+Fix: GitHub card avatars are now lazy-loaded and error-checked for 404's with a fallback.